 Risdiplam was tested for safety in healthy adult volunteers in early 2016.
 In October 2016, a phase 2/3 clinical trial started, this time involving actual SMA patients.
 As of now, the compound’s properties are being tested in three trials:

 - Firefish – a clinical trial that will enroll at least 48 babies diagnosed with SMA type 1 aged 1–7 months.
 This is a 24-month open-label trial where everyone will receive the active substance.
 The trial consists of two parts.
-The ongoing Part I tests the drug’s biological activity and safety in two different dosing regimens.
-Part II, which is yet to start, will primarily measure the compound’s efficacy at the optimal dose.
-As of September 2018, Firefish Part I is ongoing in Belgium, Brazil, China, France, Germany, Italy, Japan, Poland, Russia, Spain, Switzerland, Turkey and the United States but recruitment is now closing and no new babies can be enrolled.
+The Part I tested the drug’s biological activity and safety in two different dosing regimens.
+Part II, which is now ongoing, measures the compound’s efficacy at the optimal dose selected in Part I. As of January 2019, Firefish is ongoing in Belgium, Brazil, China, France, Germany, Italy, Japan, Poland, Russia, Spain, Switzerland, Turkey and the United States, however recruitment has now closed and no new babies can be enrolled.

 - Jewelfish – a clinical trial for participants aged 12–60 who have a history of receiving RG7800 or olseoxime experimentally or who were treated with nusinersen (provided they will discontinue it).
-As of early 2018, this trial is not open for recruitment anywhere in Europe, although this may change in the coming months.
+As of January 2019, this trial is gradually taking off across Europe and planned to start in the UK.

-- Rainbowfish – a planned clinical trial for babies who have been diagnosed prenatally with SMA but do not yet show any symptoms.
-The trial is planned to be opened across the world.
-We do not yet know whether UK is on the list.
+- Rainbowfish – a planned clinical trial for babies younger than 6 weeks who have been diagnosed with SMA but do not yet show any symptoms.
+The trial is planned to be opened globally.
+We do not yet know whether UK is on the list of countries that will participate in it.